Almarch/ArduinoGotchi/README.md

-# ArduinoGotchi for ESP8266
+# A tamagotchi emulator for ESP8622 / ESP32 boards

 ![Tamagotchi P1 Actual Devices](../main/images/TamaP1_devices.jpg)

 ## Synopsis

-This fork of [ArduinoGotchi](https://github.com/GaryZ88/ArduinoGotchi) is adapted to ESP8266, and has been successfully tested on a WeMos D1-mini board.
+This fork of [ArduinoGotchi](https://github.com/GaryZ88/ArduinoGotchi) is adapted to ESP8266 and ESP32 boards.
 The emulator relies on [TamaLib](https://github.com/jcrona/tamalib).

-Adaptation to ESP8266 is heavily inspired from [this other fork](https://github.com/anabolyc/Tamagotchi), however, it is designed to be compiled and uploaded in an [Arduino IDE](https://www.arduino.cc/en/software) framework.
+Adaptation to ESP32/ESP8266 is heavily inspired from [this other fork](https://github.com/anabolyc/Tamagotchi), however, it is designed to be compiled and uploaded in an [Arduino IDE](https://www.arduino.cc/en/software) framework.

 The emulation is on real time.
 It allows saving the game (by pressing the 3 buttons simultaneously), afterward it will be automatically loaded.

-/!\ EEPROM writing can only be performed a limited number of times, use with parcimony.
+/!\ EEPROM can only be written a limited number of times, use with parcimony.
 EEPROM reading is not concerned by this issue.

 ## Hardware

 You will need the following components:
-  - ESP8266 D1-mini board
+  - An ESP8266 or ESP32 board, e.g. ESP8266 WeMos D1-mini
   - 1K resistor x 3
   - Push button x 3
   - Buzzer 3V